PackRuble/cardoteka/README.md

   }
 }
 ```

+Participate in the discussion (🙏) to implement such functionality into the package: [Way to remove a callback using `Watcher.attach` + `Cubit` · Issue #10 · PackRuble/cardoteka](https://github.com/PackRuble/cardoteka/issues/10).

 Next we define our cubit and logic, chain `Detachability` to it and override the behavior of the `close` method: